arunmur/DubstepSublime/README.md

   "remote" : {
     "host": "<hostname of your devbox(fqdn)>",
     "user": "<Which user to connect with>",
-    "port": "<specify if you use a custom port for sshd>" },
+    "port": "<specify if you use a custom port for sshd>", "home": "<directory where the code is in remote machine>" },
 }
 ```